Elin-Modding-Resources/Elin.Docs/articles/3_Making A Source Sheet Mod WIP/CommonSourceSheetModTutorial/CommonCasesSheetModTutorial.md

     "BirthLocation": "Kjaraht",
     "Mom": "Temple Guardian",
     "Dad": "Temple Guardian",
     "Background": "A traveling musician from a far away desert region.
 Although initially people are frightened by her monstrous body, they are quickly won over when witnessing her enchanting performance of dance and song.
-Her presence is a welcome one for any bar, bringing up the spirits all the patrons.
+Her presence is a welcome one for any bar, bringing up the spirits all the patrons.", "FavFood": "yakiimo",
-    "FavFood": "yakiimo",
     "FavCategory": "booze",
     "LikeThing": "goods_charm",